SINTEF-Power-system-asset-management/flexible_load_analysis/README.md

 ```

 ## Usage
-To use this script, change config.toml to reflect placement and structure of your load-timeseries dataset, as well as changing any other relevant fields.
+To use this script, change config.toml to reflect placement and structure of your load time series dataset, as well as changing any other relevant fields.
 Remember to update the path of the config in main.py as well.

 Required data-files and supported formats is described in example_data\TUTORIAL.md

-After this, the program may be ran by running
+After this, the program may be run by running
 ```Bash
 python src/main.py
 ```

-See the source-code for how to implement custom preprocessing-steps as well as other models.
+See the source code for how to implement custom preprocessing steps as well as other models.

 ## Development
 The project follows PEP8-styling and the numpydoc-standard